 Why You'll Love This Scone Recipe

-- Easy to Follow: This recipe is made by hand.
+This recipe is easy and made by hand.
 There are no fancy techniques or hard-to-find ingredients.
+Serve these scones plain, with an easy lemon glaze, or for a special treat try them with my homemade lemon curd.

 Lemon Poppy Seed Scone Ingredients